Tallis-Larsen/Jenova-Runtime/ReadMe.md

 - LLVM Clang (clang/clang++)
 - Minimalist GNU for Windows (gcc/g++)

 You can use **Jenova Builder** to build Jenova Runtime for Windows using GigaChad Toolchain.
 Everything is automated and all dependencies will be compiled by Jenova Builder.
+The compiled dependencies from Jenova Builder can be used in Visual Studio as well.

 ```bash
 # Running Builder